 1. Setup a feedback system and collect Net Promoter Score:

 The most crucial and basic step of understanding the customers is collecting feedback through surveys or interviews.
-Feedback could be collected through multiple ways, like contact forms, website widgets etc. It is required to ask for a NPS rating followed by an open-ended question that helps the customer justify their rating.
+Feedback could be collected through multiple ways, like contact forms, website widgets etc. It is required to ask for a NPS rating followed by open-ended questions that helps the customer justify their rating.

-2. Engage your Promoters:
+2. Engage your Promoters

 As promoters drive your business passively, it is time to put them to work.
 According to the 2017 Temkin research, promoters are 4.2 times more likely to buy again, 5.6 times more likely to forgive a company after a mistake and 7.2 times more likely to try a new offering compared with the detractors.
 Thus, it is required for you to provide them with an opportunity to help you grow your business.
 This could be done in several ways.
 As mentioned by ‘Jim Bass’, Firstly, by increasing your reference programs.
 For instance, financial companies like Commerzbank offer a 100 EUR bonus on referral.
 Secondly, by making use of webinars, white papers and testimonials from the promoters.

 3. Regularly analyse your feedback to improve Net Promoter Score:

 Net Promoter Score interpretation perhaps must be the most crucial and important strategy of your process.
 Here you have an opportunity to convert your detractors and passives into promoters and this could be done by hearing them out.
 Analysing feedback from all channels will help you realize the pain points of different customers.
 Analyzing thousands of feedbacks manually can be troublesome and thus it is recommended to employ software that helps you analyse feedback and provide insights.
 Pyoneer is one such software that analyses feedback through the power of AI and provides you with actionable insights quickly.
 Since Pyoneer is a SaaS, you could now analyse the feedback at any given time, as many times without any external support.